Best PS5 SSD 2023: top PlayStation 5 rapid storage expansion options

 This drive also utilises Crucial's own Micron Advanced 3D NAND technology and is a PCIe 4.0 NVMe drive that comes with a 5-year warranty and MTTF rating of more than 2 million hours for excellent reliability and longevity.
 Bang a heatsink on this drive and it's one of the most cost-effective PS5 SSDs on the market today.

-Secondly, your SSD has to have a heatsink and that heatsink has to be compatible with the size limits of the NVMe SSD expansion bay in the PS5.
-Fortunately, Sony has supplied a very useful guide that details these criteria, and in our list of the best PS5 SSDs on the market we've included models in the list above both with and without heatsinks.
+In addition, your SSD has to have a heatsink to keep the storage solution cool during persistent operation.
+And, that heatsink has to be compatible with the size limits of the NVMe SSD expansion bay in the PS5.
+Fortunately, Sony has supplied a very useful guide that details these criteria, and in our list of the best PS5 SSDs on the market we've included models with and without heatsinks.

 • PCIe Gen4 interface